Below you can find a list of answers to the most commonly asked questions about the OWSD Early Career Fellowship.

 Please note that some countries that used to be included for OWSD PhD Fellowship support (e.g. Botswana, Gabon, Mauritius, Namibia, Nigeria, Pakistan, South Africa) are no longer considered 'science and technology-lagging'.
 Applicants employed at a university or research institute in any of these countries are not eligible for this grant.

-In addition, in 2019, Eritrea, South Sudan, Yemen and Zimbabwe (despite being qualified as Technology and Science Lagging Countries and eligible for the OWSD PhD Fellowship programme) are not listed as eligible countries due to Canada’s financial prohibition provisions applied to them.
+In addition, in 2020, Eritrea, Nicaragua, South Sudan, Yemen and Zimbabwe (despite being qualified as Technology and Science Lagging Countries and eligible for the OWSD PhD Fellowship programme) are not listed as eligible countries due to Canada’s financial prohibition provisions applied to them.
 Regrettably, exceptions cannot be made.

 Q: Why are Canada’s sanctions applied to some Least Developed Countries which could be eligible for the OWSD Early Career fellowship programme?